micronDLA/SDK/docs/PythonAPI.md

 ******
 ## Compile

-Loads a network and prepares it for Micron DLA hardware.
+Compiles a network and produce .bin file with everything that is needed to execute

 ***Parameters:***

-**Image**:  a string with the image path or the image dimensions.
-If it is an image path then the size of the image will be used to set up Micron DLA hardware's code.
-If it is not an image path then it needs to specify the size in one of the following formats:
->    Width x Height x Planes
->    Width x Height x Planes x Batchsize
->    Width x Height x Depth x Planes x Batchsize

-Multiple inputs can be specified by separating them with a semi-colon.

-Example: width=224,height=256,channels=3 becomes a string "224x256x3".

-**Modeldir**: path to a model file in ONNX format.
+**modelpath**: path to a model file in ONNX format.

-**Outfile**: path to a file where a model in Micron DLA ready format will be saved.
+**outfile**: path to a file where a model in Micron DLA ready format will be saved.

-**Numcard**: number of FPGA cards to use.
-Optional.
-Default value is 1 if not specified.

-**Numclus**: number of clusters to be used.
-Optional.
-Default value is 1 if not specified.
+**inshapes**: it is an optional string with shape information in the form of size0xsize1x...sizeN.
+In case of multiple inputs, shapes are semi-colon separated.
+This parameter is normally inferred from the model file, it can be overridden in case we want to change some input dimension

+**samples**: a list of images in numpy float32 format used to choose the proper quantization for variable-fixed-point

 ***Return value:*** Number of results to be returned by the network

 ******
-## Free
+## Init

-Frees the network.
+Loads a bitfile on an FPGA if necessary and prepares to run Micron DLA hardware.

 ***Parameters:***

-None
+**infile**: model binary file path. .bin file created by Compile

+**cmem**: another MDLA obj to be combined with this MDLA run.

+******
+## SetFlag

+Set some flags that change the behaviour of the API.

+***Parameters:***

+**Name** name of the flag to be set

+**Value** value to set the flag as a numpy string

+Currently available options are listed in [here](Codes.md)

 ******
 ## GetInfo